SaschaWillems/ModernVkTriangle/README.md

 ## Graphics pipeline

 Another area where Vulkan strongly differs from OpenGL is state management.
 OpenGL was a huge state machine, and that state could be changed at any time.
 This made it hard for drivers to optimize things.
 Vulkan fundamentally changes that by introducing pipeline state objects.
-These are used to provide a full set of pipeline state in a "compiled" pipeline object, giving the driver a chance to optimize them.
+They provide a full set of pipeline state in a "compiled" pipeline object, giving the driver a chance to optimize them.
 These objects also allow for pipeline object creation in e.g. a separate thread.
 If you need different pipeline state that means you have to create a new pipeline state object.

 > **Note:** There is *some* state in Vulkan that can be dynamic.
 Mostly basic state like viewport and scissor setup.
 Them being dynamic is not an issue for drivers.
 There are several extensions that make additional state dynamic, but we're not going to use them here.